AviatrixSystems/Docs/HowTos/firewall_advanced.rst

 as a lookback interface.
 This is useful as it allows you  to isolate and test network connectivity during troubleshooting.

-When Fail Close is disabled, FireNet gateway drops all traffic when there are no firewalls attached to the FireNet gateways.
+When Fail Close is enabled, FireNet gateway drops all traffic when there are no firewalls attached to the FireNet gateways.